 Monitor the participants.
 Give information and feedback as needed.
 The ride leader is not a policeman or a mechanic.
 You’re there to help people complete the route safely and have fun.

 There will be faster and slower riders.
 Foster group cohesiveness and camaraderie.
 Stress the value of the regroup to collect riders together.
 If a rider is clearly falling off the ride pace and looks as if they can't complete the course, suggest that they return to the start.
-Ensure they know the way back and have a cue sheet before sending them on their way.
+Ensure they know the way back before sending them on their way.

 Mechanicals & Emergencies

 Riders are expected to be able to fix flats and carry out simple mechanical repairs.
 If a problem occurs leave one or two volunteers to help.
 You may want to soft pedal to allow them to catch up, or wait at the next regroup.
-If the mechanical problem is beyond roadside repair the rider might want someone to pick them up.
+If the mechanical problem is beyond roadside repair the rider might want someone to pick them up or use AAA.
 If there is no cell reception, send 2 volunteers on to where there is reception to make a call.

 If there is an injury, wait until the rider is capable of continuing.
 The rest of the group can continue to the next regroup.
 Ask a volunteer to keep an eye on the injured person in case they start experiencing difficulties or showing symptoms.